drmcrooks/pocketsoc-docs-2025/docs/Admin/design.md

 - Traffic is routed through router which mirrors it to zeek
 - Zeek runs in "standalone" mode, which uses one core for processing and reduces other complexity
     - good enough for our purposes!
-    - zeek here uses the pre-packaged rocky 9 binaries
+    - zeek here uses the pre-packaged CentOS9 binaries
 - Zeek also runs filebeat which ships logs, in JSON format, to logstash

 - Logstash then processes the logs and ships them to opensearch